keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/deployment-flow.md

 ### Promotion phase

-The promotion phase is typically used to run promotion tasks on the freshly deployed application, such as promoting the application to another stage.
+The promotion phase is typically used to run promotion tasks
+(such as promoting the application to another stage) on the freshly deployed application.

 ```shell
 PromotionTasks